sanidhyamangal/animator/README.md

 ### How to Generate Images?
 Image generation can be carried out using two different methods, which are as follows:

+#### Downloading Checkpoints
+The latest training checkpoints can be downloaded from [gdrive](https://drive.google.com/file/d/1MmIDPlkyktsTI2uHSnal_kvkgkbnqIYG/view?usp=sharing).
+The files are in zip format.
+You need to unzip it in order to use it.

 #### Using shell
 ```bash
 python -i generate_images.py